 26. Although the Sino-Soviet bloc has provided generally expanding markets for goods from the underdeveloped countries some individual countries experienced downward fluctuations in their trade relations with the bloc.
 For instance, Argentine's trade with the bloc showed a drop from 9.3% in 1955 to less than 2.2% in 1959; Burma's trade with the bloc from 17.9% in 1955 to less than 10% in 1959.
-Bloc trade with the unlerdeveloped areas increased during 1959 above 1958 figures, except for the Middle East where a 13% decline was the main reason why, on the whole, the level of trade with underdeveloped countries in 1959 remained the same as in 1958.
+Bloc trade with the underdeveloped areas increased during 1959 above 1958 figures, except for the Middle East where a 13% decline was the main reason why, on the whole, the level of trade with underdeveloped countries in 1959 remained the same as in 1958.
 The Middle East accounted in recent years for about 40% of bloc trade turnover with underdeveloped countries.
 The following table indicates the fluctuations in bloc trade with underdeveloped countries in 1959 as compared with 1958.

 (1) Prof. L.A.
-Fitoni (Academy of Science, Moscow) at a colloquium organized by the "Université Libre de Bruxelles -Institut de Sociologie Solvay".
+Fitoni (Academy of Science, Moscow) at a colloquium organized by the "Université Libre de Bruxelles - Institut de Sociologie Solvay".
 (17th - 21st October, 1960).

-Index of change in bloc trale with underdeveloped countries.
-Dased on trade 1n (currer lî prid ces minel reveroper
+Index of change in bloc trade with underdeveloped countries, based on trade in current prices